rikot/Hololens/hololens/hololens-gloves.md

 There are two main challenges when it comes to gloves on HoloLens 2 - infrared light absorption and bagginess.
 Read on to learn more.

 ### Infrared Light Absorption
 Hand tracking relies on a depth camera, which functions by projecting IR light into the scene and timing the reflectance back to the camera.
 Certain types of glove materials absorb the projected infrared light and therefore don't appear in the depth image, making your hands invisible and not trackable.
 We find that dark rubbery materials tend to exhibit this problem, and should be avoided.
 In general, we recommend using gloves that are mid-tone colors or brighter for best results.

-Please note that IR light absorption is a challenge that only applies to users wearing gloves.
-For users interacting without gloves, HoloLens 2 was designed and certified to support everyone with optimal tracking results, regardless of skin tone.
+Note that IR light absorption is a challenge that only applies to users wearing gloves.

 ### Bagginess
 Hand tracking operates by finding objects in the scene that look like hands.
 The larger and baggier the glove, the more it obscures the shape of your hand, which reduces that chance that the algorithm can detect it.
 In general, we recommend selecting gloves that are as form-fitting as possible for best results.